moorekate/moorekate/README.md

 ### About Me

-👋 Hi, I’m Kate!
+👋 Hi, I’m Kate! <br>

-I'm an analytics engineer (quasi-data engineer), and I code primarily in Python and SQL.
+I'm an analytics engineer (quasi-data engineer), and I code primarily in Python and SQL. <br>

 #### 📫 How to reach me: